d-king27/LowBar-Sprint/README.md

 ### Prerequisites

-This project requires Node.js and npm to run, installation instructions can be found here:
+This project requires Node.js (minmum version v8.3.0) and npm to run, installation instructions can be found here:

 ```
 https://nodejs.org/en/download/package-manager/